erao-tech/Prosopagnosia_Web_Server/README.md

    run.py
 ```

-- Make sure there is a SQLdatabase running and configured, the SQL database model can be find in mySQL_model folder
+- The web service can be accessed though link https://<Server Address>:5000